2006 Pro Bowl: Game summary

 NFC quarterback Michael Vick scrambles past Dwight Freeney.

 Jake Delhomme of the Carolina Panthers took over at quarterback at the start of the third quarter, and hit Steve Smith, with three straight passes.
 The Carolina Panthers provided the NFC's team with their coaching staff, and with the Panthers' quarterback and wide receiver running the offense, the NFC moved quickly down the field.
 The drive stalled at midfield, and the NFC punted it away.
 After the AFC's drive, led by Chiefs' quarterback Trent Green, ended in a punt, Delhomme once again moved the NFC downfield before being sacked by Casey Hampton, forcing a fumble that was recovered by the AFC's Marcus Stroud.
 The NFC's defense once again responded, and on the third play of the drive, Derrick Brooks returned an interception 59 yards for a touchdown that gave the NFC the lead at 17–10.
 After the AFC punted away their next drive, Santana Moss fumbled the ball away in AFC territory.
 Green led the AFC down the field again, thanks in large part to a 20-yard run by his Chiefs teammate, Larry Johnson.
 Green tied the game at 17–17 with a one-yard quarterback sneak.
 Matt Hasselbeck took over for the NFC again, and led the team on a scoring drive, ending with a 22-yard field goal by Rackers that gave the NFC the lead again.
-Steve McNair came in for a play at AFC quarterback, and promptly fumbled the ball away.
-After the NFC punted the ball away, McNair came back and lost another fumble, giving the NFC the ball on their own 18-yard line.
+Steve McNair came in for a play at AFC quarterback, and got hit and fumbled the ball.
+After the NFC punted the ball away, McNair came back and got sacked, giving the NFC the ball on their own 18-yard line.
 Following the fumble, the AFC switched to a shotgun formation.
 After another Rackers field goal, the AFC took over on their own 26 with 1:10 left.
 McNair brought the AFC to midfield, but could not get them the touchdown they needed, and the game ended on a sack by the New York Giants' Michael Strahan.
 Brooks was given the Most Valuable Player award.